-Almost every women experience menstrual cramps in every month.
-The menstrual cycle is characterize by processes in the hypothalamic-pituitary-ovarian system.
+Almost every woman experience menstrual cramps every month.
+The menstrual cycle is characterized by processes in the hypothalamic-pituitary-ovarian system.
 Previously, a study proves that this period pain can be as dangerous as having a heart attack.
 Now, according to a new study, short menstrual cycle lengths and an early or late onset of menstruation can cause reduced fertility problem.
 Scientists from Boston University held this study in collaboration with Aarhus Hospital in Denmark and the University of Utah.

-According to the study, women who had 26 days cycles or fewer than that, had less chances of pregnancy.
+According to the study, women who had 26 days cycles or fewer than that, had fewer chances of pregnancy.
 Because the average cycle length among participants was 29 days.

 Women started menstruating at their 12.
 But, found that women who started menstruating at younger than 12 years old, or at age 15 and older, also had reduced fertility, compared with those who started at ages 12 to 13.
 It is because there is little association between heavy or prolonged menstrual flow and fertility.